dotnet/docs/docs/core/deploying/index.md

 Before deploying your app, you can also use `crossgen` to convert it to native code.
 However, its performance impact is smaller than for self-contained apps.
 For more information, see the [Native Image Generation](#crossgen) section.

 In addition to the application binaries, the installer should also either bundle the shared framework installer or check for it as a prerequisite as part of the application installation.
-Installation of the shared framework requires Administrator/root access since it is machine wide.
+Installation of the shared framework requires Administrator/root access since it is machine-wide.

 ### Deploying a Portable App with Third-Party Dependencies ###